TABLE OF CONTENTS

 So there I am.
-Sweat dripping down my face, a loose lock of hair plastered to my forehead, holding warrior II for a length of time that makes you question whether the instructor got distracted, is experimenting with passive aggression, or jumped ship altogether.
+Sweat dripping down my face, a loose lock of hair plastered to my forehead, holding warrior II for a length of time that makes you question whether the instructor got distracted, is experimenting with passive aggression or jumped ship altogether.
 And then, with incredible nerve and audacity, he said: “Let yourself be broken.
 Surrender yourself and let the practice break you.”

 Yeah, easy for you to say as you bask in our squirmy, sweaty suffering.
 I’m the one practicing across from the mouth-breather over here.
 Don’t get me wrong, I love and respect this instructor.
 I truly do.
-But several months back when he requested, with a warm smile, that I let myself be broken, my sometimes sassy internal monologue responded with a resounding, “Hell no.”
+But several months back, when he requested, with a warm smile, that I let myself be broken, my sometimes sassy internal monologue responded with a resounding, “Hell no.”

-Look, most yogis with a regular practice are in class for a reason.
+Look, most yogis with regular practice are in class for a reason.
 Not to generalize, but among the gravity-defying, make you look sideways, potentially-capable-of-levitating friends I’ve had the extraordinary fortune of meeting through my practice, I’ve noticed a few trends: